 Note: An unsuccessful appeal within the Faculty or any conditions imposed as part of the appeal decision within the Faculty may be carried to the General Faculties Council Academic Appeals Committee.
 See Appeals and Grievances.
-The appeal of any conditions in an appeal decision by the Faculty must occur within the timelines set out for any appeal to the General Faculties Council Academic Appeals Committee.
-The consequences resulting from a subsequent failure to meet the conditions are not appealable.
+The appeal of any conditions in an appeal decision by the b.

-b.
 Grievances Concerning Grades: The assignment of marks and grades is the initial responsibility of an instructor.
 Any grievances concerning grades should first be discussed with the instructor.
 If the problem is not resolved, the student should talk with the Chair of the Department where the course is taught.